In this episode, Dan Holohan shares some of the things you have to watch out for when you're converting a steam system to a hot-water system.

 "It's making that sound like when you blow into a bottle of pop.
 Only it's a lot louder.
 Whenever the circulator starts, the noise starts too.
 It's driving the customer nuts and I don't know what to do."

 "What have you done so far?"

 "I've changed the circulator a couple of times.
 I've tried different types of circulators.
 Nothing seems to help much.
 The high-speed circulators make more noise than the low-speed circulators.
-I've got a feeling that the return lines may be too small.
+I've got a feeling that the return lines might be too small.
 I'm thinking about repiping the returns but I don't know what size to use.
-That's why I'm calling.
+That's why I'm calling you.
 What size should I use?"